seeingnft/teia-/Marketplace-Fees.md

 ## Currently: 0% fee

-Currently new swaps on Teia are carrying a 0% for the first phase of the Launch This will soon chnage and we plan to setting the Marketplace fee to something around 2.5% to cover the maintance costs.
+Currently new swaps on Teia are carrying a 0% for the first phase of the Launch.
+This will soon change and we plan to setting the Marketplace fee to something around 2.5% to cover the maintance costs.
-For now, we rely on donations and help by third parties.
+For now, we rely on donations to fund the operations.

 you can see the proof of the 0% fees here https://tzkt.io/KT1PHubm9HtyQEJ4BBpMTVomq6mhbfNZ9z5w/storage/